A proceeding before the Labour Relations Board involves the parties named in an application.

 How to apply for standing

-- Complete an application by written submission (i.e. letter)
+- Complete an application by written submission (i.e. letter).
+Make sure the application:

 - Submit the application by email, mail, or courier